tushar4303/task-/README.md

 Remember that if it's difficult for you, it's probably difficult for others as well.
 These tools are obviously unfamiliar to you, so you may encounter difficulties; however, with a little guidance and support from us and your hard work, you should be able to complete all of the tasks successfully.

 [Link for task2](https://github.com/simarkaur28/task2)

+P.S Task 2 is actually easier than task 1